silasmatamanda/silasmatamanda.github.io/sample_page.md

-## Ames House Price Predictions
+## Selected projects in Data Science and  Machine Learning

-**Project description:** 1.
+**Ames House Price Predictions:** 1.
 This project involved using Ames Iowa Housing Dataset to build a linear regression model to predict apartment prices.
 It entailed importing and cleaning data from a CSV file, building data visualizations, and examining the relationship between variables using correlation.
 I also created a data pipeline to impute missing values and encode categorical features, and improved model performance by reducing overfitting.

 ### 1. Suggest hypotheses about the causes of observed phenomena